tangalbert919/Axiro/README.md

 ## Installation:

-Please refer to the INSTALL.md file for instructions on how to use this bot.
+Please refer to the INSTALL.md file for instructions on how to run an instance of this bot.

 ## TODO: